 When you're tired from a hard day of classes and extracurricular activities (no doubt you will be with everything that's going on at Ambrose), or if you just want to hangout with your friends, you'll have a home away from home in our residence halls.
-Known for having the best college housing in the Midwest, Ambrose's residence halls feature large rooms with cable television and high-speed Internet, kitchens, private bathrooms and even housekeeping service (and we know you don't get that at home).
+Known for having the best college housing in the Midwest, Ambrose's residence halls feature large rooms with cable television, wi-fi, kitchens, private bathrooms and even housekeeping service (and we know you don't get that at home).

 Among the most important things you'll explore at Ambrose is your own spirituality–whatever that means for you.
 Through retreats, interfaith celebrations and service learning activities, you'll have ample opportunity to examine what your faith means to you, and how the values that are important to you can be lived out everyday.
 A Catholic Mass is offered daily in Christ the King Chapel.
 And when the weather cooperates, a Wednesday night "prime time" Mass is held in the university's beautiful outside grotto.